Table of Contents

-Any chicken coop can be made suitable in winter with the help of like Styrofoam, straw, bale, towel, electricity etc.
+Any chicken coop can be made suitable in winter with Styrofoam, straw, bale, towel, electricity etc.

-We shall talk more on how to achieve a heated chicken coop/roost later in this guide.
+We shall talk more about how to achieve a heated chicken coop/roost later in this guide.

-For now, let’s focus on the some of the best chicken coops for winter.
-I.e coops that are sure to keep your pet warm and snugly all through the cold months as far as you follow our guideline.
+For now, let’s focus on some of the best chicken coops for winter.
+I.e., coops that are sure to keep your pet warm and snugly all through the cold months as far as you follow our guidelines.

-These coops also allow lock to protect the birds inside it.
+These coops also allow a lock to protect the birds inside them.
 It is done for their safety.
-They are also kept safe from foreign animals who can make harm to them.
+They are also kept safe from foreign animals that can harm them.

 Wood colored two storied coop